-The Directors are of the opinion that the adoption of these amendments will not have a material impact on the financial statements of the company.
+The application of these amendments did not have a material impact on the financial statements of the Group and Company's financial statements.

 Amendments to IAS 1 and IAS 8 Definition of Material - effective 1 January 2020

 In October 2018, the IASB issued amendments to IAS 1 Financial Statement Presentation and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to clarify the definition of 'material' in the context of applying IFRS.
 As the concept of what is and is not material is crucial in preparing financial statements in accordance with IFRS, a change in the definition may fundamentally affect how preparers make judgments in preparing financial statements.